A vanishing theorem in Siefring's intersection theory: Introduction

-In this paper, we formulate and prove a theorem that, although known among experts and considered folklore, had remained unproven.
-This theorem asserts that the asymptotic contributions to the intersection number and the singularity index vanish for generic choices of almost complex structures used to define the moduli space.
-The expectation for such a result originates from Hutchings' earlier works, such as \cite{Hutching_ECHindex, Hutching_Indexinequality}, which predate Siefring's formalization of intersection theory of punctured pseudoholomorphic curves in \cite{Siefinter2009}.
-This theorem can be perceived as an extension of generic vanishing of certain asymptotic contributions to the sum relative intersection pairing $Q_{\tau}$ and asymptotic writhe $w_{\tau}$ in Hutching's Embedded Contact Homology (ECH).
-It is worth noting that even Siefring himself anticipated such a vanishing result.
+In this paper, we formulate and prove several theorems which, although known to experts and regarded as part of the mathematical folklore, have not previously appeared with proofs in the literature.
+We construct a stratification of the moduli space according to the asymptotic behavior of its elements, and use this structure to show that the asymptotic contributions to the intersection number and the singularity index vanish for generic choices of almost complex structures used in defining the moduli space.
+The expectation for such a result originates from Hutching's earlier works, such as \cite{Hutching_Indexinequality, Hutching_ECHindex}, which predate Siefring's formalization of intersection theory of punctured pseudoholomorphic curves in \cite{Siefinter2009}.
+This theorem can be perceived as an extension of generic vanishing of certain asymptotic contributions to the sum relative intersection pairing $Q_{\tau}$ and asymptotic writhe $w_{\tau}$ in Embedded Contact Homology (ECH).

 Given a contact 3-manifold $(M,\xi=\ker(\alpha))$, the symplectization is the symplectic manifold $(\mathbb{R}\times M, d(e^r{\cdot}\alpha))$.
 Denote the moduli space of simple punctured pseudoholomorphic curves mapping into this symplectization from a fixed genus $g$ smooth surface, asymptotic to a fixed set of non-degenerate Reeb orbits in a fixed homology class by $\mathcal{M}^*(M,J)$.
 Now, we present a simplified version of the main theorem, omitting details.
 For precise definitions of the moduli space of simple curves and complete statements of the theorems, see Section~\ref{Moduli space of pseudoholomorphic curves} and Theorems~\ref{maintheorem1}, \ref{maintheorem2}, \ref{maintheorem3}, and \ref{maintheorem4}.